Vexmage/PatternAndMatrixTool/README.md

 # PatternAndMatrixTool

-PatternAndMatrixTool is a C# console application designed to help users generate various patterns and perform basic matrix operations.
+PatternAndMatrixTool is a C# console application for generating various patterns and perform basic matrix operations.
 It’s an educational tool that showcases fundamental programming concepts like loops, arrays, and matrix manipulations.

 ## Features